-2.4.13 POLICE, FIRE, AND RESCUE SERVICES
+2.4.12 POLICE, FIRE, AND RESCUE SERVICES

-Police, Fire, and Rescue Services for the Town of Lamont are shared with a number of jurisdictions and the County.
-Table 2.2 below lists the types of protection.
+Police, Fire, and Rescue Services for the Town of Wayne are listed below on Table 2.5.
 For more information on whom services are shared with, refer to Chapter 7, Intergovernmental Cooperation.